 Peirce College’s BS in IT Networking, Administration, and Information Security prepares students with the knowledge and skills to become instrumental professionals in the IT field.
 Students will learn to analyze problems, identify IT systems, and define computing requirements to find appropriate solutions.
 Students will also select, design, integrate, implement, evaluate, and administer computer-based systems to meet the demands of each user’s needs.
 The BS in IT Networking program also allows students to work effectively in teams to accomplish a common goal.
 The program also provides concentrations with the degree.
 For example, Networking, Administration and Information Security, and Programming and Application Development.
 In addition, up to 90 transfer credits may be available and applied toward the BS in IT degree.
 Students can also earn credit for select IT certifications.

-The total Credits for the Bachelor’s Degree is 121.
+The Total Credits for the Bachelor’s Degree are 121.
 BestColleges.com ranks Peirce College’s BS in Information Technology program as one of the top 25 online IT bachelor’s programs nationwide.

 10. Western Governors University